SupaMega24/learn-web3andsolidity/clx7kjbaa000609l485sxcpla.md

 In this series of posts, we will dive into creating a decentralized application using Solidity, the programming language for writing smart contracts on the Ethereum blockchain.
 Our project currently consists of two main contracts: `RandomTeamSelector` and `TeamNames`.
 Both of these contracts leverage [Chainlink's Verifiable Random Function (VRF)](https://chain.link/vrf) to ensure secure and verifiable randomness, essential for fair and unpredictable outcomes in our application.

-The `RandomTeamSelector` contract is designed to randomly assign team names to participants using names commonly associate with mythical and fantasy creatures.
+The `RandomTeamSelector` contract is designed to randomly assign team names to participants using names commonly associated with mythical and fantasy creatures.
 Using Chainlink VRF, this contract can request random values that are used to select from a predefined list of team names.
 The `TeamNames` contract holds the list of possible team names and provides a function to retrieve a name based on an index.

 Chainlink VRF is a reliable source of randomness for smart contracts.
 It provides cryptographic proof that the random values generated are tamper-proof and verifiably fair.
 By integrating Chainlink VRF into our Solidity contracts, we ensure that our random team selections are unbiased and transparent.